-ATTEMPTING OR MAKING INAPPROPRIATE PHYSICAL Elementary Mid Middle CONTACT/ ACTION - SCHOOL PERSONNEL.
-INTENTIONAL CONTACT THAT DOES NOT CAUSE HARM Level 3.6 nariwi level 3.0 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation School Suspension School Suspension for five (5) days Hearing 18 weeks of either Long- Term Suspension or Expulsion and referral to the Requires a Disciplinary Hearing.
+ATTEMPTING OR MAKING INAPPROPRIATE PHYSICAL Elementary Middle CONTACT/ ACTION - SCHOOL PERSONNEL.
+INTENTIONAL CONTACT THAT DOES NOT CAUSE HARM Level 3.6 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 St Violation Short Term Out- of- School Suspension for three (3) days School Suspension for five (5) days Requires a Disciplinary Hearing.18 weeks of either Long- Term Suspension or Expulsion and referral to the alternative school.
+Requires a Disciplinary Hearing.
 Expulsion for 27 weeks (about 6 months) and referral to the alternative school.

-2 nd Violation School Suspension seven (7) days Requires a Disciplinary Hearing.18 weeks of either Long- Term Suspension or Expulsion Requires a Disciplinary Hearing.
+2 nd Violation Short Term Out- of- School Suspension for five (5) days seven (7) days Requires a Disciplinary Hearing.18 weeks of either Long- Term Suspension or Expulsion Requires a Disciplinary Hearing.
 Expulsion for 27 weeks (about 6 months) and referral to the alternative school.
-3 rd Violation School Suspension for ten (10) days Requires a Disciplinary Hearing.18 weeks of either Long- Term Suspension or Expulsion and referral to the alternative school.
+Short Term Out- of- School Suspension for seven (7) days School Suspension for ten (10) days Requires a Disciplinary Hearing.18 weeks of either Long- Term Suspension or Expulsion and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 27 weeks (about 6 months) and referral to the alternative school.
-Combination of local interventions, s upports, and disciplina ary response may be ap propriate.
+Combination of local interventions, supports, and disciplinary response may be appropriate.